 Meditating every day can also help parents remain calm during stressful times.

 2. Do not punish

 Parents often believe a lack of discipline causes tantrums.
 Therefore, they try to discipline harder.
 Sadly, they mistake punishment for discipline.

-Researchers have found that punishment negatively affects a child’s emotional regulation and promotes aggression, both of which worsen temper tantrums3,4.
+Researchers have found that punishment negatively affects a child’s emotional regulation and promotes aggression, both worsening temper tantrums6,7.